alemart/encantar-js/README.md

 ## What can you do with Web-based Augmented Reality?

 Lots of exciting things that run in the web browser!
+No need to install apps!

 * Marketing gimmicks
 * WebAR Games